-This dependence on Angström coefficient and scattering can be seen more clearly in Figure 8, which shows a cross section of the results in Figure 7 at 20 km, as well as the results from OSIRIS geometries.
+This dependence on Angström coefficient and scattering can be seen more clearly in Fig. 8, which shows a cross section of the results in Fig. 7 at 20 km, as well as the results from OSIRIS geometries.
 Each panel shows the relative error in the retrieved extinction as a function of the true Ångström coefficient at 20 km.
 The colour of each point indicates the scattering angle of the measurement.
-Panels A and B show results for the fine-mode only simulations, while C and D show results from bimodal cases.
-Panels A and C shows results from OSIRIS geometries, and those from SCIAMACHY geometries are presented in panels B and D. The retrievals without the short wavelength normalization are shown in the right four panels.
-If only fine mode particles are included in the simulated atmosphere, the error in the retrieval can be well parameterized by the Ångström coefficient and the solar scattering angle of the measurement.
-When the Angström coefficient is assumed correctly the error in the retrieval is less than 10%, nearly independent of the particular lognormal parameters.
-As the error in the Ångström coefficient increases, so does the error in the retrieval, up to 100% for OSIRIS geometries.
-For SCIAMACHY geometries the range of scattering angles and errors can be larger, due to larger variations in the aerosol phase function at extremely large and small angles.
-With a short wavelength normalization the retrievals show errors that are mostly symmetric about zero.
+Panels a and b show results for the fine-mode-only simulations, while c and d show results from bimodal cases.
+Panels a and c shows results from OSIRIS geometries, and those from SCIAMACHY geometries are presented in panels b and d.
+The retrievals without the short wavelength normalization are shown in the right four panels.
+If only fine-mode particles are included in the simulated atmosphere, the error in the retrieval can be well parameterized by the Ångström coefficient and the solar scattering angle of the measurement.
+When the Ångström coefficient is assumed correctly the error in the retrieval is less than 10%, nearly independent of the particular lognormal parameters.
+As the error in the Ångström coefficient increases, so does the error in the retrieval, up to 100 % for OSIRIS geometries.
+For SCIAMACHY geometries the range of scattering angles and errors can be larger due to larger variations in the aerosol phase function at extremely large and small angles.
+With a short wavelength normalization the retrievals show errors that are mostly symmetric around zero.
 While this will help to reduce biases over longer periods of time when a large range of scattering angles are sampled, seasonal biases are still to be expected as different scattering angles are sampled over the course of a year.
 Similarly, latitudinal biases are likely in the SCIAMACHY data as scattering angle depends strongly on latitude.
-Without a short wavelength normalization the general spread and shape of the errors is similar; however, the errors are not centred about zero with aerosol being overestimated more often than not.
-In this case, the error is minimized during forward scattering conditions when scattering angles are near 60°.
-When short wavelength normalization is used the error is at a minimum near 90° ; subsequently the error for forward scatting geometries is increased, while it is decreased for backscattering geometries.
+Without a short wavelength normalization the general spread and shape of the errors is similar; however, the errors are not centred around zero with aerosol being overestimated more often than not.
+In this case,